Know about this? Rate It!

 The Sightseer is a small, red tourist bus that stops near the main sights in Innsbruck.
 Once you bought your ticket you can hop on and off this bus as many times as you like.
 On the sightseer there is a pair of headphones per persons to listen to some information in various languages about the places you see passing by.

 Tickets are sold on the bus.
-You can use this bus free of charge if you have bought an Innsbruck card.
+You can use this bus free of charge if you bought an Innsbruck card.

 As a small town transport in Innsbruck does not cause big problems.